pointyfar/hugo-tags-filter/exampleSite/content/filterdoc/buttons.md

   - all items with that filter
   - all selected items with that filter

-  you also need to add a containing element inside the button (see examples)
+  you also need to add an element inside the button to contain its count (see examples)

   ```go-html-template
   <span id="ssect-{{ . | urlize }}"> -count-</span>